• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Is the website fully responsive to smaller screen sizes like tablets and phones?

-• Does the website make use of ADA guidelines and/or WCAG compliance for visitors with disabilities?
+• Does the website use ADA guidelines and WCAG compliance for visitors with disabilities?

 • How quickly does the website load?

-Typically, the causes of your website usability issues will fall under the following:
+Typically, the causes of your usability issues in website design will fall under the following:

 Slow Page Load Speeds

-The tool will run automated audits of your webpages and provide you scores for Performance, Progressive Web App, Best Practices, Accessibility, and SEO for both desktop and mobile.
-This feature allows you to see what is preventing your page from loading buttery-smooth.
+The tool will run automated audits of your web pages and provide scores for Performance, Progressive Web App, Best Practices, Accessibility, and SEO for both desktop and mobile.
+This feature lets you see what prevents your page from loading buttery-smooth.

 Website Design, Layout, & Mobile Responsiveness

 Your design is everything.
 How you present your content will determine the likelihood of a user staying on your website.
-This can cover everything from how you display your menu navigation to how the design adjusts for smaller screen sizes.
+This can cover everything from displaying your menu navigation to how the design adjusts for smaller screen sizes.

-You’ll want to make sure there is a logical flow to your content that is consistent across the board and that a user doesn’t need to look too hard to find what they are looking for.
+You’ll want to ensure a consistent flow of your content and that users don’t need to look too hard to find what they are looking for.

 Lack of Conversion Opportunities

-If a user can’t find a good way to get additional information or contact you for more, they may look elsewhere.
-Every page should have a goal -- avoid a dead-end design that lacks clear next steps for the visitor.
+If a user can’t find an excellent way to get additional information or contact you for more, they may look elsewhere.
+Every page should have a goal—avoid a dead-end design that lacks clear next steps for the visitor.

 Content Optimization and Technical SEO Errors

-There are many metrics to keep an eye out for when you notice your website isn’t performing well:
+There are four core metrics to keep an eye out for when you notice your website isn’t performing well:

 1. High Bounce Rate

-The bounce rate on your website is a good indicator of how well your design is working.
-It’s a metric used to determine what percentage of visitors have visited a page, didn’t interact, and then left.
+The bounce rate on your website is a good indicator of how well your design works.
+It’s a metric to determine the percentage of visitors who visit a page, don’t interact, and then leave.

 You’ve driven traffic to a page with direct and organic search.
 Now, the goal is to find how to keep people there.